No. 10 (The Guess Who album): Release history

-In addition to the usual 2 channel stereo version the album was also released by RCA in a 4 channel quadraphonic version on both LP and 8-track tape.
+In addition to the usual 2 channel stereo version, RCA also released the album in a 4 channel quadraphonic version on both LP and 8-track tape.
 The quad LP version was released using the Quadradisc system.

 The 2012 reissue by Iconoclassic marked the first time the album was made available on CD in the United States.
 It has upgraded sound quality compared to previous CD releases, and a previously unreleased, stripped-down mix of "Glamour Boy" without the sound effects and crowd noise.

-In 2018 the album was reissued again in the UK by Dutton Vocalion on the Super Audio CD format.
+In 2018, the album was reissued again in the UK by Dutton Vocalion on the Super Audio CD format.
 This disc is a 2 albums on 1 disc compilation which also contains the 1974 album Road Food.
 The Dutton Vocalion release contains the complete stereo and quad versions of both albums.

 Track listing

 All songs written by Burton Cummings except noted.